 I moved to the Isles of Scilly in 1999, having been a visitor here for a number of years previously, and started Scilly Walks in 2000.

-As well as leading guided walks, boat trips and holidays and giving slide shows about the archaeology and history of Scilly, I help to run the Isles of Scilly Community Archaeology Group.
+As well as leading guided walks, boat trips and holidays, I help to run the Isles of Scilly Community Archaeology Group.
 This has monthly meetings at which we carry out out site clearance in order to uncover and protect archaeological sites in the islands.
 Everyone, islanders and vistors, is welcome to join in.